avid-technology/VideoEditorialInTheCloud/Avid_Edit_In_The_Cloud_Arm/README.md

 ## Module deployment

-There are two ways to deploy Avid EITC module via ARM template:
+There are two ways to deploy Avid EITC module (ARM template):

-a) Using Azure Portal
+a) Azure Portal

 Follow the guide below to copy the ARM templates to your Azure subscription:

 [Az Portal deployment](https://github.com/avid-technology/VideoEditorialInTheCloud/tree/master/Avid_Edit_In_The_Cloud_Arm/Document/AzPortalGuide.pdf)

-b) Using Az cli
+b) Az cli

 Follow the guide below to deploy each module directly from CLI: